 Ambler Metals is an independently operated company, jointly controlled by Trilogy and South32 through a four-member board of which two members are currently appointed by Trilogy based on its 50% equity interest.
 All significant decisions related to the UKMP require the approval of both companies.
 We determined that Ambler Metals is a variable interest entity, or VIE, because it is expected to need additional funding from its owners for its significant activities.
 However, we concluded that we are not the primary beneficiary of Ambler Metals as the power to direct its activities, through its board, is shared under the limited liability company agreement.
 As we have significant influence over Ambler Metals through our representation on its board, we use the equity method of accounting for our investment in Ambler Metals.
-Our investment in Ambler Metals was initially measured at its fair value of \$176 million upon recognition.
-Our maximum exposure to loss in this entity is limited to the carrying amount of our investment in Ambler Metals, which, as of November 30, 2022, totaled \$142.8 million.
+Our maximum exposure to loss in this entity is limited to the carrying amount of our investment in Ambler Metals, which, as of November 30, 2023, totaled \$135.0 million.

-Upper Kobuk Mineral Project activities
+Upper Kobuk Mineral Projects